webpack/webpack.js.org/src/content/configuration/other-options.md

 Both `hash` and `timestamp` are optional.

-- `{ hash: true }`: Good for CI caching with a fresh checkout.
-A fresh checkout doesn't keep timestamps so hashes are used.
+- `{ hash: true }`: Good for CI caching with a fresh checkout which doesn't keep timestamps and hashes are used.
 - `{ timestamp: true }`: Good for local development caching.
 - `{ timestamp: true, hash: true }`: Good for both cases mentioned above, but has a small performance hit for the initial build since the timestamps are compared first then mismatch hashes are compared which allows cheap check before file need to be read for hash.